drivelling-spinel/tartar/doc/extras.md

 In addition to **FILTERS** from InstaDoom Tartar has support for SELFIE.WAD from the same mod.
 When SELFIE.WAD and SELFIE.DEH are found in the same directory as TARTAR.EXE, they are loaded and players are given a selfie stick.
-Unlike the original SELFIE.WAD stick, the one in Tartar does not replace any of the player's weapons, nor does it require any ammo.
+Unlike the original SELFIE.WAD stick, the one in Tartar does not replace any of the players' weapons, nor does it require any ammo.
 Behaviour of plasma gun and BFG are unchanged when SELFIE.WAD is loaded as an extra.

 To activate the stick use SELFIE console command, by default bound to key L.
 To deactivate the stick select any weapon.
-With stick out press Fire to take a selfie;
-this produces 3 screenshots, filenames for which are output in console.
+With the stick out press Fire to take a selfie; this produces 3 screenshots, filenames for which are output in the console.

 To try Tartar with selfie extra:

 1. Install Tartar.

-2. Download InstaDoom mod, e.g. from idgames.
+2. Download InstaDoom mod, e.g. from ID Games archive.

 3. From InstaDoom distribution zip, extract SELFIE.WAD and SELFIE.DEH into the same directory as TARTAR.EXE.

-4. Run TARTAR.EXE (without any additional command line arguments) and be on the lookout for a message in the console mentioning the selfie stick.
+4. Run TARTAR.EXE as usual (no need for -file or -deh command line argument) and be on the lookout for a message in the console mentioning the selfie stick.

 5. Play the game, take out the stick by pressing L whenever you want, remove it by switching to any weapon.
 Use Fire to take selfies.

-### Doom II Intermission maps
+### Doom II Intermission Maps

 Tartar supports Doom II Intermission Maps by [doomworld.com](https://doomworld.com/) user @olyacim.
 If Doom II IWAD is loaded without any PWAD-s and Intermission Maps WAD is detected by Tartar, it will use @olyacim's images for backgrounds in MAP01-MAP30 intemission screens, decorating them with blood spats and "you-are-here" arrows.

+To use Intermission Maps with Tartar:

+1. Install Tartar.

-No details are provided for installing Doom II Intermission maps with Tartar at this stage, as mod's author is yet to release a version that uses Doom graphic format for images, and not PNGs.
+2. Obtain D2INTMAP.WAD - _since mod's author is yet to release a version that uses Doom graphic format for images, and not PNGs, players may need to use DOOM editing tool (like Slade) to create the WAD with converted images_

+3. Run TARTAR.EXE without PWAD-s (no need for -file or -deh command line argument) and be on the lookout for a message in the console mentioning the selfie stick.